Making a difference for our customers

 Background

 We know we need to keep innovating to improve experiences on the road, while still getting people where they need to go, safely and reliably.
 New technologies are helping us revolutionise the roads experience for our customers.
-This includes using autonomous construction equipment to reduce delay, and supporting the introduction of connected vehicles for more efficient journeys.
+This includes supporting the introduction of connected vehicles for more efficient journeys.

 The initiatives